Ephigenia/notable-cli/README.md

     notable-cli new Project/Open-Source/YYYYMMDD-Note

 Will create a new file in the "Project/Open-Source/" directory.
 If that directory doesn’t exist it will get created.
-Also each directory is added as tag of the newly created file so you don’t have to add them as tags.
+Also, each directory is added as the tag of the newly created file so you don’t have to add them as tags.

 ## Templates

-You can pipe in a file’s content or the template string directly to `notable-cli new` to get it used as template.
+You can pipe in a file’s content or the template string directly to `notable-cli new` to get it used as a template.
 The content will be handled as [handlebars](https://handlebarsjs.com/) template.

 Using a template: